opral/monorepo/inlang/source-code/cli/README.md

 # Introduction

 [@inlang/cli](https://github.com/inlang/monorepo/tree/main/inlang/source-code/cli) is a command line interface (CLI) tool that allows you to interact with the Inlang infrastructure.
-It can be used to automate localization tasks, such as machine translation, lining, and more.
+It can be used to automate localization tasks, such as machine translation, linting, and more.
+To use the inlang CLI, you need a `project.inlang.json` file configured.

 ### Benefits